karlstolley/wsi/syllabus/_projects/project-03.md

       writeup of your progress and struggles.
 Reference your project’s repositories, commits, and release notes by URL as appropriate.
   -
+    action: Schedule an early-cycle conference with the instructor.
+    description: >
+      Sometime during the week of March 29 you and your team will have a virtual chat of about thirty minutes with the instructor.
+Watch for scheduling details on Basecamp.
+    deadline: 2021-03-28
+  -
     action: Schedule a mid-cycle conference with the instructor.
     description: >
       Sometime during the week of April 12 you and your team will have a virtual chat of about thirty minutes with the instructor.
 Watch for scheduling details on Basecamp.
     deadline: 2021-04-08
+  -
+    action: Schedule a late-cycle conference with the instructor.
+    description: >
+      Sometime during the week of April 26 you and your team will have a virtual chat of about thirty minutes with the instructor.
+Watch for scheduling details on Basecamp.
+    deadline: 2021-04-22
   -
     action: Post your final beta release project to Basecamp.
     description: >